Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 07: Tree Breadth First Search.md

 ## Level Order Successor (easy) 😕
 > Given a binary tree and a node, find the level order successor of the given node in the tree.
 The level order successor is the node that appears right after the given node in the level order traversal.

 This problem follows the <b>Binary Tree Level Order Traversal</b> pattern.
 We can follow the same <b>BFS</b> approach.
 The only difference will be that we will not keep track of all the levels.
 Instead we will keep inserting child nodes to the queue.
-As soon as we find the given node, we will return the next node from the queue as the level order successor.
+As soon as we find the given node, we will return the next node from the <b>queue</b> as the level order successor.

 ````js
 class Deque {